noamc24/noamc24/README.md

 ## About Me

-I am a Software Engineer and Computer Science student with a strong interest in building practical, reliable, and maintainable software systems.
+I am a Software Engineer and Computer Science student focused on building reliable, scalable, and maintainable systems.

-My work focuses on backend development, web applications, databases, clean architecture, and solving real-world problems through code.

-- Studying Computer Science
+- Backend development and system design
-- Building real-world software projects
+- Building real-world applications
-- Interested in backend systems, APIs, databases, and software architecture
+- Strong focus on clean code and architecture
-- Focused on clean code, maintainability, and continuous improvement
+- Continuous learning and improvement

 ---